Kometa-Team/Community-Configs/EvilTactician/README.md

     sync_mode: sync
 ```

-The above is the template for the Genre Collections.
+The above is the template for the Genre Collections.<br>
 If you wish to change the ```collection_mode```, ```collection_order``` or ```sync_mode```, please do so here.
 It will apply to all Genre Collections.

 ```yaml